tracefree/Worlanwv/README.md

 ## Credits
 ### Code
 - The [Bevy quickstart template](https://github.com/TheBevyFlock/bevy_new_2d) was used as a starting point for the project structure.
 - The rest of the code including gameplay and shaders was written by me, tracefree a.k.a.
 Rie.
-It it available under you choice of either [MIT](LICENSE-MIT) or [Apache 2.0](LICENSE-APACHE).
+It is available under you choice of either [MIT](LICENSE-MIT) or [Apache 2.0](LICENSE-APACHE).

 ### Original composition
 - Music by Ira Provectus and Michael Feigl, all rights reserved